pchain-org/pchain-guide/pchaindoc/source/pchainclient/howtobecomevalidator.rst

 In this case, the command should be:
 ::
 	curl -X POST -H "Content-Type:application/json" --data '{"jsonrpc":"2.0","method":"tdm_voteNextEpoch","params":["0x4CACBCBF218679DCC9574A90A2061BCA4A8D8B6C", "0x4dcb9f6e059051c58cc06ee0c038af4bffc18e85983540a72012bce56d2c37ec"],"id":1}' localhost:6969/pchain
-Remember the return hash and wait for pchain enter reveal vote duration.
+Remember the return hash to check if this vote transaction succeed, and then wait for pchain enter reveal vote duration.

 Note: you can vote many times during vote phase, the last one will prevail.